robert/robert.github.com/_posts/2019-12-21-ppab5-how-to-make-your-programs-shorter.md

             #   for f in filters:
             #       l.append(f[0])
             #
-            # Here we use a list comprehenson to
+            # Here we use a list comprehension to
             # extract the first elements of the filter
             # pairs we just created, and use them to
             # construct our query.